crosscompute/crosscompute-examples/reports/load-profiles/README.md

 7. How to separate common code into modules
 8. How to debug notebooks

+You can see what the reports look like by opening the `examples` subfolder.
+Here are the steps you can take to recreate those examples.

+- To download the datasets, run `Download Load Profiles 20210505.ipynb` first.
+- To generate the report, install [crosscompute-jupyterlab-extensions](https://pypi.org/project/crosscompute-jupyterlab-extensions) from PyPI and obtain a token from [crosscompute.com](https://crosscompute.com), then open `run.ipynb` in the root folder and click the CrossCompute icon.

 ```bash
 # Prepare environment
 virtualenv -p $(which python3) ~/.virtualenvs/crosscompute